Analogs of spontaneous emission and lasing in photonic time crystals

+Once the modulation-induced parametric gain overcomes the losses of the finite-sized PTC, the in-gap Floquet mode becomes unstable and the system enters a self-oscillating (parametric-oscillator) regime (Fig.~\ref{fig:Fig4}).
+Above threshold, a coherent narrow-band oscillation appears; we call this regime a “PTC laser” to emphasize its laser-like coherence despite its parametric origin, and it saturates due to varactor nonlinearities.
+Unlike conventional population-inversion lasers, the amplification here is supplied by the external time-periodic modulation and is therefore best viewed as modulation-induced parametric gain rather than material gain.
+We therefore interpret the oscillation as modulation-induced parametric self-oscillation, closely analogous to a degenerate optical parametric oscillator~\cite{eckardt1991optical}.
+The observed threshold is consistent with the onset of a parametric instability of the in-gap mode, i.e., when the imaginary part of its quasi-eigenfrequency approaches zero ($\Gamma_- \to 0$) within the linear Floquet model.
+Within a near-resonant, two-mode Floquet approximation, the instability occurs when the modulation depth reaches the critical value

+where $\Delta \equiv \Omega/2 - \omega_k$ is the detuning from exact parametric resonance and $\gamma$ denotes the damping rate of the resonator Bloch mode (see Supplementary Material B for details).
+Beyond threshold, the oscillation amplitude grows to a point where the linear Floquet description breaks down: the nonlinear response of the varactors becomes essential, rendering the earlier LDOS analysis inapplicable.
+In this strongly driven regime, the PTC behaves effectively as a one-dimensional array of nonlinear, parametrically driven LC oscillators.
+From the viewpoint of coupled nonlinear parametric oscillators, such systems are natural candidates for activated discrete-time-crystalline behavior, exhibiting synchronized subharmonic oscillations that spontaneously break the discrete time-translation symmetry of the drive~\cite{yao2020classical}.
+While distinct from the photonic time crystal considered here, discrete time-crystalline phases have attracted wide interest across classical and quantum platforms~\cite{PhysRevLett.123.124301,pizzi2021aclassical,PhysRevE.100.060105,taheri2022all,giergiel2023discrete,PhysRevLett.127.140603,yi2024theory,choi2017observation,zhang2017observation,ho2017critical,rovny2018p,liu2023photonic,kyprianidis2021observation,mi2022time}.

-We have shown that a PTC, implemented here with an array of varactor-loaded microwave resonators, can tailor the electromagnetic vacuum as effectively as spatial structuring.
-By measuring the radiated power spectral density seeded by noise in the unit cell circuits, we directly mapped the spectrally resolved LDOS and observed it reshape in real time as we tuned the drive frequency and depth.
-The measured lineshape, its skewness, and the steep growth of the peak all track the non-Hermitian Floquet theory, including the Petermann enhancement that accompanies the EPs at a momentum gap edge.
-These experiments therefore place the LDOS, arguably the most fundamental quantity in light–matter interaction, squarely under temporal control.
-The technique paves the way to dynamic Purcell engineering, tests of dynamical Casimir analogues, and on-demand switching between emission, absorption and even spontaneous excitation regimes in quantum emitters coupled to PTCs.
+We have shown that a PTC, implemented here with an array of varactor‑loaded microwave resonators, can tailor the electromagnetic vacuum in a manner analogous to spatial structuring, but using time as the control knob.
+By measuring the noise-seeded radiated power spectral density emitted from the unit-cell circuits, we directly mapped the spectrally resolved LDOS and observed it reshape as we varied the drive frequency and modulation depth.
+The measured lineshape, its skewness, and the steep growth of the peak all follow the predictions of non‑Hermitian Floquet theory, including the Petermann factor enhancement associated with exceptional points at the momentum‑gap edges.
+These experiments therefore place the LDOS—arguably the most fundamental quantity in light–matter interaction—squarely under active temporal control.
+Looking ahead, this approach opens a route to dynamic Purcell engineering, tabletop tests of dynamical Casimir analogs, and, in suitably coupled platforms, on‑demand switching between emission, absorption, and even spontaneous excitation regimes for quantum emitters interfaced with photonic time crystals.